CumulusNetworks/docs/content/cumulus-vx/VirtualBox.md

 ### Create Network Connections

-Virtualbox network adapters start with eth0, then swp1, swp2 and swp3.
+VirtualBox network adapters start with eth0, then swp1, swp2 and swp3.
 Settings for Adapter 1 are applied to eth0, settings for Adapter 2 are applied to swp1, and so on.

 Configure the network adapter settings for leaf01, leaf02, and spine01 to create point-to-point connections, as shown below.